DominicusBenacus/CarND-Vehicle-Detection/writeup_template.md

 #### 1. Describe how (and identify where in your code) you implemented a sliding window search.
 How did you decide what scales to search and how much to overlap windows?

 You find the code for the window searching algo in [88].
 We know and it was also a tip of the class room not to search the entire image because the sky is not relevant in our case.
-So I chose to implement the window search out of the lesson and apply a multi-scale approach.
+So I chose to implement the window search out of the lesson and apply a multi-scale algorithm approach.

 I set up three different scales of search windows and implement a overlapping of almost 50 percentage.
 The overlap means a relative overlap between one scale to the next